Use this SleepFoundation.org link for the most current discount on Brooklyn Bedding mattresses

 The Venus Halcyon from GelFoamBed is an excellent choice for RV mattress shoppers who prefer a plush feel and close conforming.
 The mattress features 1.5 inches of gel-infused memory foam quilted into the cover, followed by a thick comfort layer of adaptive polyfoam and three additional polyfoam layers.
 These components contour very deeply to alleviate pain and pressure points, making the mattress ideal for people who weigh up to 230 pounds – side and back sleepers in particular.

-The support core is composed of high-density polyfoam to stabilize the entire bed, but the thick comfort system creates a medium soft (4) feel.
+The support core is composed of high-density polyfoam to stabilize the entire bed, but the thick comfort system creates a soft (3) feel.
 The foam layers also absorb movement and prevent motion from transferring across the top surface, making the mattress well suited to couples and co-sleepers.
 Those who prefer high-profile mattresses should also find this 14-inch model quite comfortable.

 The Venus Halcyon is Sound Sleep Products – the brand behind GelFoamBed – offers free shipping to all 50 states.
 The company also provides a 365-night sleep trial, one of the longest return and exchange periods in the mattress industry, as well as a 10-year warranty for the mattress.